vonmillhausen/sf2000/README.md

 - Number of different versions of Street Fighter 2: `60+` 😵‍💫 [Von Millhausen: I think this stat is only half a joke!]
 - Playable set total size: `3.10 GB` (3,336,344,502 bytes)
 - Full set total size: `11.4 GB` (12,245,306,389 bytes)

+#### Neo Geo Unibios Menu
+Discord user `nanchon18#2262` discovered that with Neo Geo games using the Unibios, the Unibios menu can be accessed in-game by pressing `SELECT + START + up` simultaneously.
+The Unibios allows access to features like cheats and DIP-switch settings for the game.

 #### .skp Files
 Another thing worth mentioning about arcade emulation on the SF2000; in the `ARCADE` folder on the microSD card is a sub-folder called `skp`.
 This folder contains (by default) 167 `.skp` files, each named after one of the zipped ROM sets in the `ARCADE/bin` folder (e.g., `mslug.zip.skp`).
 These files are actually save state bundle files, just like the ones you can save yourself using the save state feature - the only difference is that these have the `.skp` extension instead of `.sa#`, and these are loaded automatically when the game itself is loaded.
 Many of these files start their respective arcade game up with a credit already inserted.
 One speculative possibility for why these files exist is that some arcade games will start to a dip-switch screen, or some other ROM-check screen, which may be difficult to bypass with the SF2000's limited controls - a save state that automatically loads _past_ such a screen is therefore very useful to have.